Open Water Swims 2015

-Hello and welcome to my notes on open-water swims.
-New for 2014, the original focus on the Jersey Shore and the Philadelphia vicinity has enlarged to anywhere in the US and then some.
-There are now several regional schedules listing the basics for each swim: what, where, when, plus links to details.
+Hello and welcome to my catalog of 266 open-water swims in the US and then some.
+There are multiple regional schedules, with some overlap.
+Each schedule gives the basics to help you find swims to your liking: what, where, when, plus links to details.
 The criteria for listing are simple and liberal.
 A swim must be an annual event, open to a general adult audience, and held in the US or close-by.
 Its distance should be at least a mile or so, and a link to the swim's details must be available.
-Swims in the Philly region still get special consideration in the form of extended descriptions, extra attention, and top billing.
-Here are the schedules, covering 236 venues:
+Swims in the Philadelphia (PA) region, my splashing grounds, get special consideration in the form of extended descriptions beyond the basics, extra attention, and top billing.
+Here are the schedules:

 - The Whole Shebang (Every swim in the database.)

-Did you notice a mistake on these pages—factual, spelling, typo, bad link, errant mapping?
+Did you notice a mistake on these pages?
 Do you know of another swim to add?
 Kindly enlighten me via email@example.com.

 Quick guide to schedules

 Each schedule sorts its swims by date, time, and name.
 Golden rules separate months.
 Unconfirmed dates and times, indicated by question marks, are estimated from last season.
 Canceled swims are denoted by lines through the date and time.
 Links under the Location column aim to map check-in.
 That target is tricky for some events, and thus these links are more reliably taken as initial heuristics.
 Some are unsuitable for final driving directions.
 In the Distance column, "mi" abbreviates mile(s) and "km" abbreviates kilometer(s).
 The More column names the body of water you'll be swimming in and gives the starting time.
 The time listed can be somewhat fuzzy.
 It identifies the starting time of the (first) race or of any pre-race meeting, whichever comes first.
 Check-in generally closes earlier still.